Closing the skills gap

 5. Impress candidates in your job interviews

-Today’s interviews are two-way streets, with candidates assessing you as much as you assess them.
-In a tight labour market, where candidates have more options, job interviews are your best opportunity to impress.
-After all, at the end of the interview you’ll decide if the candidate is right for your job – but the candidate will also decide if you and your job are right for them.
+Today’s interviews are two-way streets, with potential employees assessing you as much as you assess them.
+In a tight labour market, where an applicant has more options, job interviews are your best opportunity to impress.
+After all, at the end of the interview you’ll decide if the applicant is right for your job – but the applicant will also decide if you and your job are right for them.

-To improve your chance of impressing top talent, you need to conduct a successful job interview.
+To improve your chances of impressing top talent, you need to conduct a successful job interview.
 For example, turn up on time and don’t hurry out the door.
-Give the candidate the impression that you value their time and the interview is your main priority.
-When introducing yourself and the role, don’t share information the candidate has likely already read online.
+Give them the impression that you value their time, and the interview is your main priority.
+When introducing yourself and the role, don’t share information they likely have already read online.
 Instead, share unique insights on your organisation and role to excite them about the opportunity.
-Crucially, be ready to answer a range of questions from the candidate, such as how your organisation responded to the pandemic, how you navigate through times of change, what growth strategy you have in place, what hybrid working looks like in your organisation, and what mental health and wellbeing support you offer.
+Crucially, be ready to answer a range of questions, such as how your organisation navigates through times of change, what growth strategy you have in place, what hybrid working looks like in your organisation, and what mental health and wellbeing support you offer.
 And remember to clearly articulate your organisation’s EVP and how it is practically embedded into an employee’s working experience.

-6. Understand the key drivers of candidate attraction
+6. Understand the key drivers of talent attraction

-The factors that drive candidate attraction change over time.
-Today there are six primary drivers of candidate attraction.
-To attract top talent, you must offer them all:
+The factors that drive talent attraction change over time.
+Today there are six primary drivers ¬– to attract top talent, you should offer them all:

 • Flexibility: As the concept of work-life balance evolves to work-life integration, and work is viewed as a subset of life rather than a separate entity, candidates are placing greater emphasis on regular flexibility.
 So, disclose early in your attraction process your hybrid and flexible working policy.

-• Salary: Salary remains a key driver for candidates, with wage increase pressure mounting in response to the shortage of skilled professionals.
-Today’s candidates are aware of the demand for their skills, which means you must carefully manage increased expectations of their worth.
+• Salary: Salary remains a key driver for most workers, with wage increase pressure mounting in response to the shortage of skilled professionals.
+Today’s talent is aware of the demand for their skills, which means you must manage any increased, or inflated, expectations of their worth.
 While benefits (see below) can help bridge this expectation divide, there may be occasions where you need to increase salaries to secure talent in highly competitive areas.

-• Benefits: Candidates are placing equal focus on benefits, but they must resonate.
-This differs from person to person, so work with your recruiter to get to know your preferred candidate, then tailor an offer accordingly;
+• Benefits: Employees are placing equal focus on benefits, but they must resonate.
+This differs from person to person, so work with your recruiter to get to know your preferred candidate, then tailor an offer accordingly.

-• Mental health and wellbeing support: Many people experienced burnout, fatigue or stress during the pandemic and are therefore motivated to find a workplace that supports their mental health and wellbeing.
-Explain the support offered in your workplace and demonstrate that you understand there are times when they may require additional support
+• Mental health and wellbeing support: It is now regularly reported on how burnout, fatigue and/or stress can have an increased influence on people’s mental health.
+More and more, top talent are motivated to find a workplace that supports their mental health and wellbeing.
+Explain the support offered in your workplace and demonstrate that you understand there are times when they may require additional support.

 7. Expect counter offers

-As competition for talent increases, counter offers impact your ability to secure your preferred candidate.
-To defend against the potential of counter offers, ask candidates in the interview why they’re looking for a new job, then show how your organisation can deliver the inducements they’re after.
-When you make your offer, ask the candidate if they expect a counter offer from their current employer and, if so, how they intend to respond.
+As competition for talent increases, counter offers can impact your ability to secure your preferred applicant.
+To defend against the potential of counter offers, ask in the interview why they’re looking for a new job, then show how your organisation can deliver the incentives they’re after.
+When you make your offer, ask if they expect a counter offer from their current employer and, if so, how they’d respond.
 Boost their commitment to your role with an effective onboarding process and regular communication.
-Despite these efforts, your preferred candidate may still accept a counter offer, so have a second-choice candidate in mind.
-When you ask them for a re-interview, be prepared to openly discuss why the first candidate offer fell through and why they didn’t receive the first offer.
+Despite these efforts, your preferred applicant may still accept a counter offer, so have a second-choice candidate in mind.
+When you ask them for a re-interview, be prepared to openly discuss why the first offer fell through and why they didn’t receive the first offer.
 If they accepted another job in the interim, keep the door open for future opportunities.

 8. Consider upskilling and reskilling